 No. There are separate state and federal laws protecting intellectual property such as trademarks and copyrights.

 Yes, but the limitations must be reasonable and not based on viewpoint or content.
-The University of Iowa has authority to regulate the time, place, and manner of free speech and expressive activities to ensure health, safety and welfare, and to prevent disruption of university functions, including but not limited to classrooms, research labs, offices, museums, libraries, and pedestrian or vehicle traffic.
+The University of Iowa has the authority to regulate the time, place, and manner of free speech and expressive activities to ensure health, safety, and welfare and to prevent disruption of university functions, including but not limited to classrooms, research labs, offices, museums, libraries, and pedestrian or vehicle traffic.

 A public forum is a place that has a long-standing tradition of being used for, is historically associated with, or has been dedicated by government act to the free exercise of the right to speech and public debate and assembly.
 Streets, parks, and sidewalks are traditional public forums.

 Yes.
-In recognition of the healing environment that is essential to its clinical purposes, the areas outside University of Iowa Health Care facilities, including both stand-alone facilities and mixed-use facilities that are embedded within another facility, are not public forums.
-The remaining areas of campus that are outside buildings and structures are considered public forums, open on the same terms to any person and subject to reasonable time, place, and manner restrictions.
-Outdoor space policy is in Chapter 35 of the University Operations Manual.
+In recognition of the healing environment essential to its clinical purposes, the areas outside the University of Iowa Health Care facilities, including both stand-alone and mixed-use facilities embedded within another facility, are not public forums.
+The remaining campus areas outside buildings and structures are considered public forums, open on the same terms to any person and subject to reasonable time, place, and manner restrictions.
+The outdoor space policy is in Chapter 35 of the University Operations Manual.

-Yes, chalking is a means of expression and is permitted on campus sidewalks, subject to viewpoint-neutral time, place, and manner restrictions outlined in Chapter 35 the university Operations Manual.
+Yes, chalking is a means of expression permitted on campus sidewalks, subject to viewpoint-neutral time, place, and manner restrictions outlined in Chapter 35 of the university Operations Manual.
 For example:

 - Chalk only on horizontal (flat) sidewalks that are open to the elements

-- Do not use chalk on any vertical surfaces or on non-sidewalk surfaces, both inside and outside.
+- Do not use chalk on any vertical or non-sidewalk surfaces, inside and outside.

 - Overwriting, erasing, defacing, or altering existing chalking is prohibited by anyone other than the person or organization who did the chalking.